pr0me/SAFIREFUZZ/README.md

 5. Configure your system before the first execution:
 The `prepare_sys.sh` script disables ASLR and allows mapping of virtual memory down to address 0.
-Note, that a CPU supporting ARMv7-M is required, e.g.,  Cortex-A72s found in Raspberry Pi 4s.

 ## Usage
 - A single file or all files in a directory can be executed N (e.g., 1000) times with